Moises Rodriguez returns to Natchez - Mississippi's Best Community Newspaper

 Hartfield is a good place, a good school, and a great baseball program, he said.
 He has a lot of great feelings about being in Natchez again, he said.

 “When we first moved here, we were thinking we were going to be here for the long run,” Rodriguez said.
 “Unfortunately, what happened to Trinity, its closing, was heartbreaking to us.
-I would have loved to stay here, but I had some better opportunities elsewhere. “d
+I would have loved to stay here, but I had some better opportunities elsewhere.”

 Green Wave walk-off nine inning thriller to go to the playoffs